divilian/frozone/notes/decisions.md

    which will have two prominent things displayed: (1) the prompt, which does not appear to have been written by someone else in the room, and (2) the first "supposedly from a user" text response, to subtly convey that this is an informal discussion and get the ball rolling.
+(Btw, the first response here will be from a different fruit than is assigned to any of the cool/hot/frobot/users.)
 1. We won't police topic size/popularity.
 We'll give users a choice of 4 topics, for purposes of self-selecting out of triggering topics.
 Then, if we get a lopsided set of choices, we're fine with that.